 - Grieve those who died.
 In some cases, those who died are not people you knew personally or knew well.
 This does not mean you cannot take space to mourn those who died in a way that is personal and meaningful for you.

 - Do something with your guilt.
 Whether rational or irrational, you can use your guilt to help others.
 What you do may come out of things you have learned.
 Whether it is educating others so they can avoid the mistakes you feel guilty about, raising awareness about causes of death (anything from heart disease to substance abuse to suicide), or simply encouraging others to talk with their family about end of life wishes, you can use many guilt experiences to help others.

-- Don’t get stuck on the ‘whys’.
-Like a small child can’t stop asking ‘why’, when events like this happen we often fixate the ‘why’.
-If there is a ‘why’, we can’t know what it is no matter how long we obsess about the question.
-Difficult as it it, try to let go of asking the ‘why’ question and focus on the meaning you can create from your survival.
+- Don't get stuck on the 'whys'.
+Like a small child can't stop asking 'why', when events like this happen we often fixate the 'why'.
+If there is a 'why', we can't know what it is no matter how long we obsess about the question.
+Difficult as it is, try to let go of asking the 'why' question and focus on the meaning you can create from your survival.
 Whether it is big or small, seek the ways you will create something from this second chance.

 - Check out our other posts on guilt.
 I linked to them up in the first paragraph, but if you skipped right over them this might be a good time to jump back up and read our posts on dealing with grief in general.
 Though survivor guilt is unique, it shares features with other types of guilt that might be helpful.

 - Embrace life.
 Cheesy, I know.
 But in spite of your feelings of guilt, it is important to enjoy the life you have been given.
 In the depths of guilt, this can be hard, but it can also be an extremely helpful part of digging out of that hole by feeling you are valuing the gift you were given.